Trent Merrin: Personal life

 Merrin was engaged to world-class surfer Sally Fitzgibbons.

-Merrin is in a long-term relationship with Jessica Watson and the couple had their first son Mayne Merrin in March 2020 and their second son Sasha Merrin in November 2021.
+Merrin was in a long-term relationship with Kiara Ramsey and the couple had their first son in March 2020 and their second son in November 2021.

+On 4 November 2025, it was reported that Merrin had been arrested and charged by police in New South Wales due to his alleged theft of cryptocurrency.